Zika Virus Information and Resources

 - Working directly with State Title V Maternal and Child Health (MCH) and Children and Youth with Special Health Care Needs (CYSHCN) Programs, funded by the Title V Maternal and Child Health Services Block Grant to share information and provide expert technical assistance to address both immediate and long-term issues of screening, access, coordination of care for women, children and families.

 - Strengthening family engagement efforts to ensure families who are or may be impacted by the Zika virus are partners in their child’s care.
-HRSA awarded $250,000 to the National Center for Family/Professional Partnerships to expand training and assistance on family to family support, referral assistance, and distribution of Zika specific, culturally-appropriate information to families.
+HRSA awarded $250,000 to the National Center for Family/Professional Partnerships to expand training and assistance on family to family support, referral assistance, and distribution of Zika specific information to families.